CF Artists Program (CFAP)

 The contents of this site are intended for research purposes only.
 The images found on this site may not be reproduced in any form or in any media without the written consent of the Department of National Defence (Directorate of History and Heritage).

 The need for Canada to record the actions of its military members has not been forgotten.
-On June 6, 2001, Chief of Defence Staff, General Maurice Baril, officially announced the creation of the Canadian Forces Artists Program (CFAP).
+On June 6, 2001, the Chief of Defence Staff, General Maurice Baril, officially announced the creation of the Canadian Forces Artists Program (CFAP).
 This new artistic endeavour would allow Canadian artists the opportunity to record Canada's soldiers in Canada and around the world.
 These artists, all volunteers, will help usher in a new era of Canadian military art.

 The CFAP provides a range of unique opportunities to support the independent, creative work of professional Canadian artists of all cultures who wish to contribute to the history of the Canadian Forces.
 It is the aim of the CFAP to allow artists from across Canada, working in various media, to capture the daily operations, personnel and spirit of the Canadian Forces.